The Law Offices of Marvin S. C. Dang, LLLC has a team of experienced attorneys and assistants.

 As a lawyer since 1978, Marvin Dang is experienced with creditors’ rights, collections, foreclosures, legislation, lobbying, government relations, mortgage lending, real estate, estate planning, probate, bankruptcy, and business law.

 Mr. Dang has been quoted in various news media about foreclosures, collections, identity theft, money transmitters, financial literacy, real estate law, and various legislative topics.
 These media include the Honolulu Star-Advertiser (and previously the Honolulu Advertiser and the Honolulu Star-Bulletin), the Pacific Business News, and KGMB TV news.

 He started the Law Offices of Marvin S. C. Dang in 1981.

 During the 1980s, Mr. Dang was a legislator in the Hawaii State House of Representatives and was elected as an Assistant Minority Floor Leader.
 Legislative bills that he introduced were enacted into law.
 He served on the following House committees: Education; Higher Education & the Arts; Agriculture; Water, Land Use Development & Hawaiian Affairs; Energy, Ecology & Environmental Protection; and Ocean & Marine Resources.

 During the 1980s and 1990s, Mr. Dang was Senior Vice President & General Counsel for an FDIC-insured Hawaii financial services loan company.
 He was responsible for the financial institution’s governmental affairs and regulations, community relations, and compliance .

 Mr. Dang is currently a registered lobbyist in the State of Hawaii.
-He has represented a variety of clients (including financial institutions, lenders, mortgage loan originators, money transmitters, accountants, etc.) on a wide range of legislative issues and matters including: lending, credit cards, payroll cards, collections, foreclosures, real estate, financial literacy, identity theft, and accounting.
+He has represented a variety of clients (including financial institutions, lenders, mortgage loan originators, money transmitters, accountants, etc.) on a wide range of legislative issues and matters including: lending, credit cards, payroll cards, collections, foreclosures, real estate, privacy, identity theft, and financial literacy.

 From 2010 through 2012, Mr. Dang was the Vice Chair of the Hawaii Mortgage Foreclosure Task Force.
 He was the acting Chair in 2011.
 The Task Force was created by Act 162 (2010 Hawaii Session Law).